Computer Science

 CSC 649 Search Engines (Units: 3)

-Prerequisite for CSC 849: Graduate standing or consent of the instructor.
+Prerequisite for CSC 849: Graduate standing or permission of the instructor.

-Prerequisite for CSC 649: Upper-division standing or CSC 413 with a grade of B or better or consent of the instructor.
+Prerequisite for CSC 649: Restricted to upper-division standing or CSC 413* with a grade of B or better or permission of the instructor.

 (CSC 849/CSC 649 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)